joaoventura/pybridge/README.md

 Run the project in the Android Studio and you should see a `Hello Python 3.5` message in the screen.

-## How it works?
+## How it works

 All the relevant changes from an empty Android base application can be found in [this commit ](https://github.com/joaoventura/pybridge/commit/723b7e463ff1a8a3b6ff2bfcae272ce9c07bf800).
 The real meat are in the following files:

 * [AssetExtractor.java](https://github.com/joaoventura/pybridge/blob/master/app/src/main/java/com/jventura/pybridge/AssetExtractor.java) -
  Extracts the python files from the APK assets folder to the device.
-We must extract those files to the device as the Python import mechanism does not work with files inside the APK file.
+We must extract the files to the device as the Python import mechanism does not recognize files inside the APK file.

 * [PyBridge.java](https://github.com/joaoventura/pybridge/blob/master/app/src/main/java/com/jventura/pybridge/PyBridge.java) -
  Implements the Java wrapper for the pybridge.c file.
 You will use the methods of this class to